vrijune/web-dev12-cookies/README.md

 This activity may be quite difficult but serializing JSON to strings and parse JSON from strings is very important.

+Once you are able to parse the cookie values into an array, iterate through the values and display them on the page in a list.

 Extension - Exercise 7 &ndash; Cookie Hit Counter
 ===============